 Accidents happen.
-Whatever you were drinking, some of it ended up on your mechanical or membrane keyboard.
 Here's what you need to do to prevent dead keys or an entirely dead keyboard.

 DON’T: Put it in rice